 Dr. Yvonna Washington-Greer (she/her/hers) is the Assistant Vice President of Equity, Identity, and Success in the Division of Student Life.
 Within this pillar of the division, she focuses on equity by providing targeted support and advocacy and creating an inclusive environment with services, spaces, and programs to aid in the retention and successes of underrepresented students and the cultural intelligence of all students, staff, and faculty.

 Baz is a transgender man who has worked in backstage Theatre for about 15 years.
 This is his first semester as Faculty at Trumbull to teach classes and help produce Kent Trumbull Theatre's shows.
 He is excited to volunteer his time with the LSAC committee and is devoted to making the world a better place for all people, but especially those under the Transgender umbrella.
 His professional portfolio can be viewed at www.bazwenger.com.

-Morgan (he/him/his) is a Special Assistant in the Division of Diversity, Equity, and Inclusion.
-He’s always had a passion for working with the LGBTQ+ community, and enjoys volunteering with the QYou youth initiative at the LGBT Community Center for Greater Cleveland and being as involved as possible with the LGBTQ+ Center at Kent State!
+Morgan (he/him/his) is a Coordinator of Operations and Special Projects in the Division of Diversity, Equity, and Inclusion.
+He’s always had a passion for working with the LGBTQ+ community, and enjoys being as involved as possible with the LGBTQ+ Center at Kent State!
 Morgan has always been a sucker for a good pun, quality pizza, and the serenity of a Lake Erie sunset in the summer.